archiebenn/BIOLM0051_analysis/README.md

 This analysis uses raw FASTQ files of unidentified meat DNA sequences, provided in `data/` as `samples.zip`, and produces a final phylogenetic tree in order to identify sample species through a fully automated and reproducible pipeline.
 The main steps involved in this are shown in the pipeline figure below.
 Typical pipeline runtime is 20-35 minutes depending on BLAST connection.

 ## OS Compatability
-- Tested on Linux (Ubuntu 24.04).
+- Tested on Linux (Ubuntu 24.04)
-- Expected to work on macOS and other linux distributions, but untested.
+- Expected to work on macOS and other linux distributions, but untested
 - Not supported or tested on Windows

 ## Requirements